Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

 \subsection{Delay and Hedging: The Case of South Korea}

-States that prefer to exploit delay, ambiguity, and hedging typically exhibit strategic profiles characterized by positioning along critical pathways through which economic interdependence, technological diffusion, and geopolitical rivalry circulate.
-Rather than functioning as alternative hubs, such states mediate great-power competition from positions embedded near, rather than distant from, the network core of two dominant states.
-Where these contestational pathways link intermediary states directly to both the U.S. and China, their strategic positioning corresponds to eigenvector-dominant profiles: influence derived from proximity to the most powerful actors in the global technology network rather than from spanning disconnected peripheries.
+States that exploit delay, ambiguity, and hedging tend to occupy strategic positions along key pathways of economic interdependence, technological diffusion, and geopolitical rivalry.
+Rather than operating as alternative hubs, they mediate great-power competition from locations embedded near the network core of dominant actors.
+Where these pathways connect intermediary states directly to both the U.S. and China, influence stems less from bridging disconnected peripheries than from proximity to the most powerful nodes in the global technology network.

-This structural position generates both leverage and constraint.
-Embedded within these transmission lines, such states cannot fully align with one power without incurring substantial economic, technological, and security costs, nor can they disengage without forfeiting influence.
-Their agency derives from mutual dependencies with the great powers, yet these same dependencies expose them to coercive pressures.
-Actors in these intermediary positions face limited autonomy: alignment choices are path-dependent, potentially triggering irreversible shifts with far-reaching consequences.
-Real Options Theory \cite{r:102, r:103} and certain geopolitical analyses \cite{r:104, r:105} further formalize this logic, showing that alignment with a technological, regulatorial, or geopolitical bloc entails high sunk costs, from standards adoption and supply-chain reconfiguration to regulatory harmonization and politically salient signaling, creating strategic lock-in if undertaken prematurely.
+This embeddedness simultaneously generates leverage and constraint.
+Such states cannot fully align with one power without incurring significant economic, technological, and security costs, nor can they disengage without sacrificing influence.
+Their agency derives from mutual dependence with great powers, yet this same dependence exposes them to coercion and limits autonomy.
+Alignment choices are therefore path-dependent: premature commitments risk irreversible lock-in with far-reaching consequences.
+Formal analyses \cite{r:104, r:105} demonstrate that alignment with a technological, regulatory, or geopolitical bloc entails high sunk costs—ranging from standards adoption and supply-chain reconfiguration to regulatory harmonization and costly political signaling—thereby constraining future strategic adjustment.